MaxxonTan/Shortcard/README.md

   </a>
 </p>

-# Basic Usage
+# Usage
-<h3>Once you have signed in with Google, you can create a card detailing who it's for and from:</h3>
+**Once you have signed in with Google, you can create a card detailing who it's for and from:**

 ![CreatingCardf](https://github.com/MaxxonTan/Shortcard/assets/59834451/ca59c9cf-b03e-465d-bde3-745733d046d9)

-<h3>After editing your card, you can share a link to been seen by anybody:</h3>
+**After editing your card, you can share a link to been seen by anybody:**

 ![image](https://github.com/MaxxonTan/Shortcard/assets/59834451/408ebe87-a92a-45d9-b3b3-11204a2e0104)

-<h3>That's it! <a href="https://shortcard.vercel.app/cards/0cbba25c-3c75-4292-8ff1-4693aeec386a/view">Sample card</a></h3>
+**That's it!** <a href="https://shortcard.vercel.app/cards/0cbba25c-3c75-4292-8ff1-4693aeec386a/view">Sample card</a>

 ![ViewCard](https://github.com/MaxxonTan/Shortcard/assets/59834451/634ebe12-5d9e-4167-ae6b-c2326fabe552)

 # Features
 - Sign in with **Google** (only) 🔐
 - Display an optional **opening message** when someone opens your card. 💌
 - **Mobile-Friendly** pages for both viewing and editing the cards 📱
 - Unique **link** generated for each card. 🔗

+# Tech stack and dependencies
+- This project is built with the React framework [**Next.js 13.4.7** ](https://nextjs.org/) and it's app directory.
+- For styling, this project is using [**Tailwind**](https://tailwindcss.com/) as the CSS framework.
+- For persistent storage, the app uses [**Supabase** ](https://supabase.com/) for its database, file storage and authentication.
+- To create and view cards, the app uses the [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API)https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API on top of [**Fabric.js**](http://fabricjs.com/), a JS canvas library that allows for manipulating canvas objects _(text, images, shapes, etc)_.
+This library also allows for converting canvas to JSON, which is what is saved in DB.
+- The project uses [**Compressor.js**](https://fengyuanchen.github.io/compressorjs/) for compressing images before uploading them to Supabase, which have a 5mb file upload size limit.
+- [**React Icons**](https://react-icons.github.io/react-icons) and [**React Spinners**](https://www.davidhu.io/react-spinners/) for icons and spinning.

+# Local Development

+# Tech stack choices (move this to WIKI)
+- fabric.js loading images have a noticable delay.
+- Why video isn't supported (free tier on supabase).